lyquyen551999/11401_CS203A/Lessons/README.md

-# Module 01: The Fundamentals of Data Structures
+# The Fundamentals of Data Structures

 ## 1. What is a Data Structure?
 Simply put, a Data Structure (DS) is a specialized format for organizing, processing, and retrieving data.